 Why Hydrogen Peroxide Works

 Hydrogen peroxide (H2O2) is a mild bleaching agent that breaks down into water and oxygen, leaving no harmful residue.
 The 3% concentration sold in drugstores is strong enough to whiten fibers but gentle enough not to damage the loofah's structure.
-It's the same compound your body produces naturally and is commonly used in natural cleaning and personal care.

 Lemon Juice and Sun Method